imagej/imagej.github.io/pages/MorphoLibJ.md

-![MorphoLibJ filter examples: DAPI stained nuclei image and the result of applying different morphological filters with an octagon of radius 5 as structuring element.](MorphoLibJ-mosaic-filters.png "MorphoLibJ filter examples: DAPI stained nuclei image and the result of applying different morphological filters with an octagon of radius 5 as structuring element.")
+![MorphoLibJ filter examples: DAPI stained nuclei image and the result of applying different morphological filters with an octagon of radius 5 as structuring element.](/images/pages/MorphoLibJ-mosaic-filters.png "MorphoLibJ filter examples: DAPI stained nuclei image and the result of applying different morphological filters with an octagon of radius 5 as structuring element.")"
 The collection of morphological filters is available in the {% include bc content='Plugins | MorphoLibJ'%} menu.
 Filters are **implemented both for 2D and 3D images**, and work for binary, gray level or color (RGB)